Stardust collection

 Sometimes this glaze appears like a stary sky with sparks of golden crystals or other times fully covered with a Golden hue creating a sense of humble luxury.

-While all the results are nice and beautiful my favorite is still somewhere in the middle, where the crystals are formed on the dark glaze background resembling the stars during the dark sky.
+While all the results are nice and beautiful my favorite is still somewhere in the middle, where the crystals are formed on the dark glaze background resembling the stars of dark sky.

 I tend to use black and red stoneware with this glaze as they both bring out the darkness of the background.
 Red or black is more a matter of taste and they both work and have nice effect to add to the ware where black adds darkness and red adds softness.